 Appropriateness: The public can be the best resource of "additional eyes" out in the community watching for illicit discharges and dumping.
-Making it fast and easy to report incidences and being responsive to reports helps ensure the public will continue to make them.
+Making it fast and easy for the public to report incidences and being responsive to reports helps ensure the public will continue to make them.

-Effectiveness: All Staff responsible for answering phones are trained.
+Effectiveness: All staff responsible for answering phones are trained.
 Outcome Level 1 - Documenting Activities, has been achieved.

 2.e.
-Distribute brochures at the annual Rocklin Clean Up Day (now called Rocklin Community Service Day) to inform the public of hazards associated with illegal discharges and improper disposal of waste.
+Distribute brochures at the annual Rocklin Clean Up Day to inform the public of hazards associated with illegal discharges and improper disposal of waste.